mulle-concurrent/mulle-aba/README.md

 # mulle-aba

 **WARNING: currently the tests error out on trusty but pass on xenial.
-Not sure what the issue is**
+Not sure what the issue is.Last passing version was 2.0.6 **

 **mulle_aba** is a (pretty much) lock-free, cross-platform solution to the [ABA problem](//en.wikipedia.org/wiki/ABA_problem) written in C.